-Due to the combination of the increasing number of GP’s choosing early retirement and the lack of Medical students choosing to embark upon a career in general practice the current number of active GP’s is incredibly low.
+Due to the combination of the increasing number of GP’s choosing early retirement and the lack of Medical students choosing to embark upon a career in general practice, the current number of active GP’s is incredibly low.

 Following a drive to combat this, focus has steered towards inspiring the next generation of GP’s through work experience.
 Students wishing to embark on a career in medicine are able to gain clinical experience working in a community healthcare setting allowing candidates to see how intellectually stimulating, challenging and diverse a career in primary care actually is.

-Health Education England, together with the Royal College of GPs and the Medical Schools Council, has produced the GP Work Experience Toolkit aimed at aiding surgeries in the successful running of a work experience program.
+Workforce Transformation and Education, together with the Royal College of GPs and the Medical Schools Council, has produced the GP Work Experience Toolkit aimed at aiding surgeries in the successful running of a work experience program.
 The Toolkit covers every aspect of the process from the initial offer to risk and confidentiality advice.

 Primary Care is an exciting & fast paced environment that is changing rapidly.

 If you are thinking about a career in Medicine as a GP, please speak to your local careers adviser, local Medical School Bristol Medical School , (Coming soon)- Worcester Medical School , or your local GP Practice.

 The British Medical Association is a Trade union for UK Doctors.
 It’s website has a great page on how to become a Doctor in the UK.
 Click Here > to visit it.

 If you are thinking about a career in Primary Care outside of the Medical route (GP), as an Allied Health Professional, please have a look at the variety of career pathways available.
 There may be more than you think!